EOEPCA/workspace/README.md

 Pipeline blueprints showcase the integration of these features and their application in provisioning resources across various infrastructure setups:

-- [EOEPCA Demo Blueprint](https://github.com/EOEPCA/workspace/tree/main/setup/eoepca-demo): Demonstrates the implementation of the Workspace BB in a practical setting using in-cluster MinIO buckets.
+- [EOEPCA Demo Blueprint](https://github.com/EOEPCA/workspace/tree/main/setup/pipelines): Demonstrates the implementation of the Workspace BB in a practical setting using in-cluster MinIO buckets.
-- **EOX-AWS Blueprint** (Coming Soon!): A planned pipeline leveraging AWS infrastructure.
 - **DLR-Terrabyte Blueprint** (Coming Soon!): A forthcoming pipeline customized for DLR-Terrabyte-specific requirements.